osxfuse/osxfuse/README.md

 Build Instructions
 ------------------

-To clone the source repository into a newly created subdirectory named `osxfuse` of the current working directory, run the following commands in Terminal:
+To clone the source repository into a newly created subdirectory named `osxfuse` in the current working directory, run the following command in Terminal:

-    git clone git://github.com/osxfuse/osxfuse.git osxfuse
+    git clone --recursive git://github.com/osxfuse/osxfuse.git osxfuse
-    cd osxfuse
-    git submodule update --init

 The build script locates automatically all supported installations of Xcode in the top level of the Mac OS X startup volume and builds a distribution package compatible with as many versions of Mac OS X as possible (depending on the versions of Xcode that are installed).